 The impact of these new services at HPH has been dramatic.
 Pre-merger, half of all patients initially admitted to HPH with a heart attack were transferred to another hospital-a process that put their lives at risk.
 RFF1568,1658-59,1706.
-For example, before the merger, HPH would have had to transfer a patient who presented with a torn and then sent to the transferee hospital's operating room for surgery.
+For example, before the merger, HPH would have had to transfer a patient who presented with a torn aorta or heart attack to another hospital, where the patient would have to be re-evaluated and then sent to the transferee hospital's operating room for surgery.
 RFF1568.
 Such transfers, aside from being inconvenient to both patient and family, created life-threatening dangers.
 RFF1658-59.
 Accordingly, benefit to the community.